symfony/symfony-docs/quick_tour/flex_recipes.rst

 Two *very* interesting things happen behind the scenes thanks to Symfony Flex: a Composer plugin that is already installed in our project.

-First, ``twig`` is not the name of a Composer package: it's a Flex *alias* that points to ``symfony/twig-bundle``.
+First, ``twig`` is not the name of a Composer package: it is a Flex *alias* that points to ``symfony/twig-bundle``.
 Flex resolves that alias for Composer.

 And second, Flex installs a *recipe* for ``symfony/twig-bundle``.
 What's a recipe?
-It's a way for a library to automatically configure itself by adding and modifying files.
-Thanks to recipes, adding features is seamless and automated: install a package and you're done!
+It is a way for a library to automatically configure itself by adding and modifying files.
+Thanks to recipes, adding features is seamless and automated: install a package and you are done!

 You can find a full list of recipes and aliases inside `RECIPES.md on the recipes repository`_.